A PROGRAMME WITH A THREE TIERED APPROACH

 The triple-sectoral approach -international trade, logistics, transport- is in line with the current needs and challenges of international-focused companies.

-Our corporate partners for our MSc courses include CMA CGM, Gemalto and Seafoodexport, as well as a range of SMBs with a strong international focus.
+We have many corporate partners for our MSc Trade and Logistics courses, including a broad range of internationally-oriented SMEs like CMA CGM, Gemalto and Seafoodexport, as well as a range of SMBs with a strong international focus.

 Management skills in tune with business reality

 You’ll learn how to develop an overview of key issues, gain a deeper understanding of the operational and strategic challenges related to international trade and logistics, and learn about port management and strategy as well.

 Logistics: rules and international flow management

 You’ll master the business strategies related to global logistics and trade, from breaking into foreign markets to managing physical flows and information.
 You’ll learn how to integrate digitised techniques into operations management, as well as the basic concepts related to international transport and logistics, international transport law and customs operations.

 Management: mastering the parameters of the international supply chain